Chart Color Schemes

 AreaSearch analysis of employment trends sees Shailer Park performing better than 90% of local markets assessed across Australia

 Shailer Park has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 1.7% in the past year, with an estimated employment growth of 5.1%.
+The unemployment rate was 1.7% as of September 2025.

 Frequently Asked Questions - Employment